Who is Peter Parker?

 Comte de Grasse |

-His time in America came to an end in 1782, and Parker returned to England in August of that year.
+His time in America ended in 1782, and Parker returned to England in August of that year.
 He had the distinct privilege of carrying the captured French admiral, Francois-Joseph-Paul, Comte de Grasse, and his staff as prisoners from the Battle of the Saintes.
 Despite the defeat at the Saintes, de Grasse gained honors for his victory at the Battle of the Chesapeake in 1781-a rare defeat of the Royal Navy that set the stage for American victory.
 One can only wonder about the sea stories they shared over wine during the voyage back!
 In London, de Grasse would set the stage for negotiations that led to the Treaty of Paris, which ended the American War for Independence.

 High Command